 Questions concerning a specific module can be addressed to the module supervisor or the contact person listed in the module description.To module database

 You are not formally required to do an internship either before or during the program, but we recommend you do so.
 An internship enables you to gain an understanding of potential career areas.
 Doing an internship during your studies also helps you to build up networks with potential employers.
 However, credits are not awarded for internships completed during the program.

 You can generally complete parts of the program abroad, either in the form of a semester abroad or internships.
 A stay abroad can easily be integrated into the program, though we recommend that you pursue this option in the third semester.
 You are, however, not required to complete a stay abroad.

 The degree offers you the chance to participate in a dual degree program.
 If you decide for this option, then your program will take place at two universities, TU Berlin and a partner university abroad, and you will be awarded two academic degrees upon successful completion of the program.
 As a rule, you can only apply for this option once you have been accepted by TU Berlin.
-Further information can be found at study abroad.
+Further information can be found at studying abroad.

 Building upon knowledge and skills gained in your bachelor’s program, the master’s degree allows you to develop expertise in the methods, approaches, and technologies of computer science.
 You deepen your technical knowledge and gain an insight into current research topics in the various fields involved, with seminars, projects, and the master’s thesis all very closely linked to the latest research work.